 You should never do anything on an empty stomach.
 That’s our general rule for life.
 And it’s one of Katja’s tips for outdoor photography as well.
 Take plenty of snacks and hot drinks along with you on a shoot and you’ll find it a much more comfortable, relaxing experience.

 “Never take photos hungry,” she says.
 “I like to make myself coffee and pancakes to go.
 The most enjoyable breakfast you can imagine!”

 Picture the scene.
 You’re up early.
 You’ve hiked up to a beautiful viewpoint.
 You’re drinking coffee and eating pancakes, looking out over the endless green forests and rugged mountains of Slovenia.
 And then the sun rises over them.
 Coffee down.
 Camera out!

 Katja’s biggest tip for outdoor photography is just to be as well prepared as you can be – as you can probably tell from tips number one through three.
 But as a seasoned adventurer, Katja is also well aware that, when it comes to dealing with the great outdoors, the natural world and in particular, the weather, there’s only ever so much you can do.

 “Being well prepared helps, but nature will always surprise us,” Katja says.
 “So one last thing is – have the idea… but expect nothing.
 The weather is unpredictable, but this is often what makes landscape photography so fun.
 You can hardly ever recreate or recapture a shot, even if it’s been taken from exactly the same spot another day.

 “Sometimes it just takes a lot of patience and persistence to eventually get the shot!”

 Keen to test out your skills?
-Check out our outdoor photography course in the Slovenian Alps.
+Check out our newest outdoor photography course, conducted by kayak in Sweden.